nguyenthanhjt/chatgpt-promt-engineer-for-developer/README.md

 ## Examples

-//TODO: describe more detail about example: how to find, how to run,...
-You can find practical examples and exercises for each section by finding & executing Python code in the [code](./code/) or play with Jupyter Notebook in the [notebook](./notebook/) directories.
+You can find practical examples and exercises for each section by finding \& executing Python code in the [code](./code/) or play with Jupyter Notebook in the [notebook](./notebook/) directories.

-**How to run example:**
+### How to Run Examples

-- Install Python and Pip
+1. Install Python and Pip
-- Install Jupyter Notebook:
+2. Install Jupyter Notebook:
-  - New noteboko version: `pip install notebook`
+   - New notebook version: `pip install notebook`
    - Old notebook: `pip install jupyterlab`
-- Run Jupyter Notebook: open & change directory to this repository then run `jupyter lab`
+3. Run Jupyter Notebook: open \& change directory to this repository then run `jupyter lab`
-- Access to Jupter Notebook Web UI at localhost:8888 | <http://localhost:8888/lab/tree/notebook/>
+4. Access the Jupyter Notebook Web UI at `localhost:8888` | <http://localhost:8888/lab/tree/notebook/>
-- In the left-side bar -> open File Browser (Ctrl/Command + Shift + F) -> Open the notebook for the corresponding section
+5. In the left-side bar, open File Browser (Ctrl/Command + Shift + F), then open the notebook for the corresponding section
-- Point to each code block then click [Execute] on Toolbar or press [Shift + Enter]
+6. Point to each code block, then click \[Execute\] on the Toolbar or press \[Shift + Enter\]

 ## Additional Resources